 The transition happened calmly.

-Were some organisations cynically promoting unease – perhaps to make money in providing consultancy and/or preventative solutions?
+Did some organisations cynically promote unease – perhaps to make money in providing consultancy and/or preventative solutions?

 Were people being alarmist?